stratosnet/stratos-chain/README.md

 ## Statos-Chain

+`Stratos` is the first decentralized data architecture that provides scalable, reliable, self-balanced storage, database and computation network, and offers a solid foundation for data processing.
-Official Golang implementation of the Stratos protocol.
+`Stratos-Chain` is a Golang implementation of the `Stratos` protocol.

 [![Go Report Card](https://goreportcard.com/badge/github.com/stratosnet/stratos-chain)](https://goreportcard.com/badge/github.com/stratosnet/stratos-chain)